Edward Snowden: Revelations

 It was revealed that the NSA was harvesting millions of email and instant messaging contact lists, searching email content, tracking and mapping the location of cell phones, undermining attempts at encryption via Bullrun and that the agency was using cookies to piggyback on the same tools used by Internet advertisers "to pinpoint targets for government hacking and to bolster surveillance."
 The NSA was shown to be secretly accessing Yahoo and Google data centers to collect information from hundreds of millions of account holders worldwide by tapping undersea cables using the MUSCULAR surveillance program.

 The NSA, the CIA and GCHQ spied on users of Second Life, Xbox Live and World of Warcraft, and attempted to recruit would-be informants from the sites, according to documents revealed in December 2013.
 Leaked documents showed NSA agents also spied on their own "love interests", a practice NSA employees termed LOVEINT.
 The NSA was shown to be tracking the online sexual activity of people they termed "radicalizers" in order to discredit them.
 Following the revelation of Blackpearl, a program targeting private networks, the NSA was accused of extending beyond its primary mission of national security.
 The agency's intelligence-gathering operations had targeted, among others, oil giant Petrobras, Brazil's largest company.
 The NSA and the GCHQ were also shown to be surveilling charities including UNICEF and Médecins du Monde, as well as allies such as European Commissioner Joaquín Almunia and Israeli Prime Minister Benjamin Netanyahu.

 In October 2013, Glenn Greenwald said "the most shocking and significant stories are the ones we are still working on, and have yet to publish."
 In November, The Guardians editor-in-chief Alan Rusbridger said that only one percent of the documents had been published.
 In December, Australia's Minister for Defence David Johnston said his government assumed the worst was yet to come.

-By October 2013, Snowden's disclosures had created tensions between the U.S. and some of its close allies after they revealed that the U.S. had spied on Brazil, France, Mexico, Britain, China, Germany, and Spain, as well as 35 world leaders, most notably German Chancellor Angela Merkel, who said "spying among friends" was unacceptable and compared the NSA with the Stasi.
+By October 2013, Snowden's disclosures had created tensions between the US and some of its close allies after they revealed that the U.S. had spied on Brazil, France, Mexico, Britain, China, Germany, and Spain, as well as 35 world leaders, most notably German Chancellor Angela Merkel, who said "spying among friends" was unacceptable and compared the NSA with the Stasi.
 Leaked documents published by Der Spiegel in 2014 appeared to show that the NSA had targeted 122 high-ranking leaders.